deep-projects/dvc-cc/dvc-cc/README.md

 ## Acknowledgements
-The CAMELYON CNNs software is developed at CBMI (HTW Berlin - University of Applied Sciences).
+The DVC-CC software is developed at CBMI (HTW Berlin - University of Applied Sciences).
 The work is supported by the German Federal Ministry of Education and Research (project deep.TEACHING, grant number 01IS17056 and project deep.HEALTH, grant number 13FH770IX6).